Family Corner

 Device Policy

-• Cell phones are not allowed to be used during instructional time.
+• Cell phones and smart watches are not allowed to be used during instructional time.

 • Students will be responsible for keeping their cell phone on silent during the school day and out of sight.